Another Side of Bob Dylan: Songs and themes

-Along with the later track "Motorpsycho Nitemare", the lyrics on "I Shall Be Free No. 10" has been referred to as "surrealistic talking blues".
+Along with the later track "Motorpsycho Nitemare", the lyrics on "I Shall Be Free No. 10" have been referred to as "surrealistic talking blues".

 Described by Heylin as "the most realized song on Another Side", "To Ramona" is one of the most celebrated songs on the album.
-A soft, tender waltz, Riley writes that the song "extends the romance from ideals of emotional honesty out into issues of conditioned conformity ('From fixtures and forces and friends / That you gotta be just like them') … in 'Spanish Harlem Incident,' [Dylan's] using flattery as a front for the singer's own weak self-image; in 'To Ramona,' he's trying to save his lover from herself if only because he knows he may soon need the same comfort he's giving her."
+A soft, tender waltz, Riley writes that the song "extends the romance from ideals of emotional honesty out into issues of conditioned conformity ('From fixtures and forces and friends / That you gotta be just like them') [...] in 'Spanish Harlem Incident,' [Dylan's] using flattery as a front for the singer's own weak self-image; in 'To Ramona,' he's trying to save his lover from herself if only because he knows he may soon need the same comfort he's giving her."

-"Motorpsycho Nitemare", based in part on Alfred Hitchcock's movie Psycho, satirizes both the rise of the American '60s counter-culture as well as the mainstream's paranoid reactions to it.
+"Motorpsycho Nitemare", based in part on Alfred Hitchcock's film Psycho (1960), satirizes both the rise of the American '60s counter-culture as well as the mainstream's paranoid reactions to it.

-Riley describes "My Back Pages" as "a thorough X-ray of Dylan's former social proselytizing … Dylan renounces his former over-serious messianic perch, and disowns false insights." ("I was so much older then / I'm younger than that now.")
+Riley describes "My Back Pages" as "a thorough X-ray of Dylan's former social proselytizing [...]
+Dylan renounces his former over-serious messianic perch, and disowns false insights. [...]
+'I was so much older then / I'm younger than that now."

 Described by Riley as "the unalloyed sting of a romantic perfidy", "I Don't Believe You (She Acts Like We Never Have Met)" would be dramatically rearranged for a full-electric rock band during Dylan's famous 1966 tour with The Hawks.